yantisj/netgrph/README.md

 and is being shared to help others with network discovery and automation.
 Please contribute back any useful additions.

+### Planned Features

+* Add configuration snippets option for each hop on traverals
+* Import all Network ACL's for analysis
+* Improve NetDB integration with universal search
+* Implement Dijkstra's Algorithm for cost-based path traversals (database plugin)
+* REST API for nglib queries (Flask Based)
+* Simple Web Interface for Path Traversals and report generation

 ### Future

 NetGrph will be rapidly evolving at first to meet the needs of network and security automation in large switched networks.
 I am open to expanding it for the needs of MPLS networks and other network/security domains where appropriate.
-I would also like to expand the application to support both underlay and overlay networks for technologies such as VMWare NSX and Cisco ACI.
+The application was written to be generic and approachable for use with both SDN and existing networks.

-I will also be adding some lightweight integration with my existing [NetDB application](http://netdbtracking.sourceforge.net), but that will be both focused and optional.
+I have also added some lightweight integration with my existing [NetDB application](http://netdbtracking.sourceforge.net), but that will be both focused and optional.
 If you manage to create any new parsers or integrate with other vendor APIs, please contribute your code back.